CalyxOS/calyxos/.gitlab/issue_templates/Default.md

 ## Summary

-( You can also choose one of the templates above: Description -> Choose a template)
+( You can also choose one of the templates above: By clicking on Description)

 ## Details